Announcing: the Foxglove SDK

 • Write structured logs to disk.

-• Stream data to the Foxglove Web or Desktop app.
+• Stream data to Foxglove.

 Designed for robotics, built for developers.